Airbus offers fuel-saving winglets on A380 in effort to revive sales

-Airbus said Sundaythe upgraded “A380plus” will have 15-foot winglet extensions, together with other wing refinements, that will boost efficiency by as much 4 percent.
+Airbus said Sunday the upgraded “A380plus” will have 15-foot winglet extensions, together with other wing refinements, that will boost efficiency by as much 4 percent.

 Airbus formalized plans to upgrade its A380 superjumbo with fuel-saving winglets as the European planemaker seeks to revive sales of the flagship model.